muppet9010/factorio-muppet-streamer/README.md

 - The default `force` used is based on the entity type if not specified as part of the command.
 The default is for the force of the targeted player, with the following exceptions: Trees and rocks will be the `neutral` force.
 Fire will be the `muppet_streamer_enemy` force which will hurt everything on the map.
 - Most entity types will be placed no closer than 1 per tile.
 With the exception of the pre-defined `entityType` of `tree` and `rock`, plus any `entityType` and `customEntityName` that is a `combat-robot` or `fire` entity type.
 These exceptions are allowed to be placed much closer together.
 - `Density` is done based on each tile having a random chance of getting an entity added.
 This means very low density values can be supported.
 However, it also means that in unlikely random outcomes quite a few of something could be created even with low values.
+- The `radiusMin` and `radiusMax` settings aren't truly precise.
+While the placement target is controlled by them, the entities are placed "near" to this if a valid position can be found for them.
+For a `quantity` number this is anywhere within a few tiles.
+For a `density` this is within half a tile.
+The aim is to create approximately the desired number of things in approximately the specified area.

 ---------------------------------------